philmcminn/new-paper/README.md

 empirical paper, you may need to tweak the sections.
 However, it is not really suitable for a paper that involves only proofs and no empirical study.

-## 2. Installing Git, LaTeX, and Cloning This Repository
+## 2. Installing Git and LaTeX, and Cloning This Repository

 First of all, you need to ensure that Git and LaTeX are setup on your machine.